python/cpython/Doc/library/decimal.rst

 Q. Is the CPython implementation fast for large numbers?

 A. Yes.
-A change was added to the Cpython specific implementation that uses better than expected algorithms which can payoff nicely when used with very large numbers.
+A change was added to the CPython specific implementation that uses better than expected algorithms which can payoff nicely when used with very large numbers.
 However, to realize this performance gain, the context needs to be set for unrounded calculations.